jldec/presskit/src/dev/content/blog/building-a-static-site-with-cloudflare-workers.md

 ```

 ### 2. Create wrangler.toml
+You can choose your own worker name and content directory for assets.
 ```toml
 #:schema node_modules/wrangler/config-schema.json
 name = "minimal-static-site"
 compatibility_date = "2024-09-25"
 assets = { directory = "./content" }
 ```
-Note the new `assets` config, pointing to a content directory.
+The worker will serve all files in the assets directory on [routes](https://developers.cloudflare.com/workers/static-assets/routing/) starting at the worker root.

-### 3. Provide your content/index.html
+### 3. Create index.html in your content directory
 ```html
 <!DOCTYPE html>
 <html lang="en">